SundaramDubey/ESummit-HACKATHON/README.md

 If you any where in public place see garbage / waste is collected in healthy quantity you can click an image and upload on app .
 Also the articles are related to waste management are added to the front page of app which will be very helpful for everyone's perspective.

+We(maze runner) named our app swarat on the basis of "swacch bharat mission".